Kwame Anyimadu-Antwi: Early life

-Anyimadu-Antwi was born on 12 April 1962.
+Anyimadu-Antwi was born on 12 April, 1962.
 He hails from Patriensa in the Ashanti region.

 Career

 He is an Educationist by profession.
 He worked at the Land Valuation Division as an assistance valuer from 1989 to 1991.
 He was then employed as the Estate Officer to assist the manager at the State Insurance Company Of Ghana but now the chief executive officer at real estate (private consultant).

 Politics

 He is a member of the New Patriotic Party.
 He served as member of parliament for Asante-Akim North Constituency succeeding the former Minister for Finance and Economic Planning, the late Kwadwo Baah-Wiredu for one term between 2009 and 2013.
 In 2012, the Asante Akim North was rezoned and divided into two birthing the Asante Akim Central Constituency which fell under the Asante Akim-Central Municipal and the already existing Asante Akim North Constituency.
-In the 2012 parliamentary elections, he then moved to the Asante Akim Central to stand as member of parliament which he won.
+In the 2012 parliamentary elections, he then moved to the Asante Akim Central to stand as a member of parliament which he won.

-He stood to reelected into the next parliament in the 2016 elections for the Asante Akim Central in the Ashanti region of Ghana.
+He stood to be re-elected into the next parliament in the 2016 elections for the Asante Akim Central in the Ashanti region of Ghana.
 He was voted into office for a third term after defeating his opposition in the 2016 general elections, winning with 75.90% of the total votes cast.

 In December 2020, he stood again in the Parliamentary elections and won by getting 22,681 votes representing 52.72% against his closest contender Richard Adu Darko, an independent candidate who got 12,570 votes representing 29.22% of the votes cast to represent in the 8th Parliament of Ghana.